aniketkumavat/MySQL-server-on-AWS/README.md

 Step 1: Launch an EC2 Instance

-1.Log into the AWS Management Console:
+1] Log into the AWS Management Console:

    Go to AWS Management Console.Navigate to the EC2 Dashboard:

-2.In the console, Go to EC2 Instance then launch new instance.
+2] In the console, Go to EC2 Instance then launch new instance.

-3.Configure all instance details for more information instance
+3] Configure all instance details for more information instance

-4. Configure Security Group:
+4] Configure Security Group:

    Add the following rules:

-   SSH(Port 22)
+1. SSH(Port 22)

-   http/https(Port 80/443)
+2. http/https(Port 80/443)

-   mysql/aurora (Port 3306 - allow MYSQL traffic)
+3. mysql/aurora (Port 3306 - allow MYSQL traffic)

-6. Launch Instance wait for running state.
+6] Launch Instance wait for running state.

 Step 2: Connect to your EC2 instance

- 1.Connect Using SSH:
+  Connect Using SSH:

   Connect to your instance using its Public DNS:

     - ssh -i "key-pair.pem" ubuntu@ec2-public-ip.availability-zone.compute.amazonaws.com

 Step 3: Install MySQL Server

 1] Update the Packages

     - sudo apt update -y

 2] Install MySql

     - sudo apt install mysql-server -y

 3] Secure MySQL Installation

     - sudo mysql_secure_installation

 Follow the prompts to perform tasks like setting the root password, removing anonymous users, and disabling remote root login.